LoneCannibal/Spindle_Thread/README.md

 4. I have some other problem with the bot that isn't listed here!!!
 OR I tried everything, but it still doesn't seem to work

     Raise an issue here on Github and we'll get back to you in a few days(hopefully).

+Other questions:

+What's with the HTML page in the code?

+We were originally working on a login page and website to work with this bot, but in the end we decided not to do it.
+We were just testing out the website.
+It's just a dummy webpage for now.